Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-sustaining-the-transformation.md

 ## Practice 28: Keep learning as responsibility grows

 **Problem**
-Past success can limit a field grade officer who stops questioning established habits.
+Past success can limit a field-grade officer who stops questioning established habits.

 **Action**
 Study new problems and invite informed criticism of your decisions.